Isaac Waddington

 Isaac Waddington (born 9 August 1999) is an English singer and pianist, who came to national attention when he appeared as a contestant on the TV programme Britain's Got Talent in 2015.

 Early life and education

 Waddington's singing career began as a chorister at Chichester Cathedral, during which time he also attended The Prebendal School.
-He went on to become Head Chorister of the cathedral choir and studied at The Portsmouth Grammar School.
+He went on to become Head Chorister of the cathedral choir and studied at Portsmouth Grammar School.
 In 2012, he won the BBC Radio 2 Chorister of the Year competition, leading to an appearance on Songs of Praise.

 Career

 2015: Britain's Got Talent

 On 25 April 2015, Waddington's audition for the ninth series of Britain's Got Talent was broadcast on ITV.
 The cover of "She's Always a Woman" by Billy Joel, was met with 'four yeses' from the judge panel and received a generally positive response from the press.

 Waddington was chosen to go through to the live semi-finals of the competition, performing on the fourth night (28 May).
 His rendition of Bonnie Raitt's song, "I Can't Make You Love Me" resulted in a standing ovation throughout the stadium.
 He won the semi-final, going through to the finals.
 Following his success in the semi-final, Waddington's odds for winning the finals were slashed by betting agencies, with Ladbrokes putting his chances on 9/1.
 Isaac was unaware of this the whole time.

 For the finals, on 31 May, Waddington sang his audition piece, She's Always a Woman, again.
 It garnered another positive reaction.
 Head judge Simon Cowell commented on how "little changes" had made a big difference, developing his performance since his initial appearance.
 Despite finishing fifth overall, with 9.7% of the public vote, he was signed by Cowell's label, Syco, within a week.